Vyral/mark-adams/_posts/2022-04-27-your-april-2022-virginia-housing-market-update.md

 3:36 — The national historical median home value

-4:50 — The market usually rises and levels off, but 2020 is not normal
+4:50 — The market usually rises and levels off, but 2020 was not normal

 5:56 — We’re looking at some sort of market adjustment